P & F

 Mrs Learne Hawkins, Team Manager

-Our High School Performing Arts students are very excited about nearing their production week for our 2018 Musical, GODSPELL.
+Our High School Performing Arts students are very excited about opening night for our 2018 Musical, GODSPELL.
 The story focuses on the Gospel of Matthew and Jesus calling his disciples to his new way of living in the world.
 There are many well-known and well-loved tunes, including Prepare Ye and Day by Day, and audience members (young and old!) will be sure to have their feet tapping, their minds provoked and their hearts prompted by the performances of our fine young actors, singers and musicians.

 Be sure not to miss out on this event - only on for four performances from May 3-5 (Week 3).
 Tickets are now available via Compass and the School webpage (Adults $20, Students/Concession $15, Primary $10, under 5 free)